Frank Langella: A Career 'Like A Chekhov Play'

 Frank Langella's career has not been an upward trajectory of success — and he likes it that way.
 He's had memorable roles on stage and screen, and times when he couldn't find work, or even an agent.

-Now at 74, Langella is as busy as ever, and, as he tells Fresh Air's Dave Davies, he's never been hungrier to act.
+Now 75, Langella tells Fresh Air's Dave Davies, he's never been hungrier to act.

 "He becomes fond of the robot only because it is a tool for his wicked, wicked ways," Langella says.